The joy of identifying the oldest document signed by our pioneer Jews. |

 |

-Dated May 5, 1839, the Alsbacher Document is the farewell letter written in Unsleben, Bavaria by teacher Lazarus Kohn to Moses and Yetta Alsbacher and the others leaving for America.
+documents: Dated May 5, 1839, the Alsbacher Document is the farewell letter written in Unsleben, Bavaria by teacher Lazarus Kohn to Moses and Yetta Alsbacher and the others leaving for America.
 In German, Hebrew and Yiddish it asks them to keep their Jewish faith in a land of tempting freedom.
 It was signed by the other Jews in Unsleben.
 It is our oldest document, though it was written to Cleveland's pioneers, not written by them.
-Dated April 1, 1840, the Israelitic Society Petition is very different.
-It was a bold request by new Americans to their local government, not an ethical hope expressed to departing friends.
-It was signed here by our first settlers, not by those who stayed behind in Bavaria.
+It is a treasured and well-known document, in many books and newspaper accounts.
+Since 2005, when the Maltz Museum opened, a facsimile has been in the permanent exhibit.
+The Israelitic Society Petition is very different.
+Dated April 1, 1840, it is a Cleveland document, our first community action.
+It is the only document we have with the signatures of many of our community's founders.
 Both documents were long hidden from view.
 The 1839 Alsbacher document was discovered in 1936, 97 years later, by Abraham Lincoln Nebel when he interviewed Rena Alsbacher, granddaughter of Moses Alsbacher.
-The 1840 Petition was not identified and shared until 2017, a delay of 177 years.
-Our web page was the first to tell its story.
+Until August 1, 2017, when found by Martin Hauserman and identified by this web historian, the 1840 Petition was unknown for more than 177 years.
+Our pages soon told its story.
+Sorry to say, our requests that the Cleveland Jewish News inform its readers of this discovery have all failed, the most recent rejection a few days ago.
+This petition has not been reported in any Jewish publication: popular or scholarly.
+Further, it is not on public display anywhere.

 Where we might see